 Frequently Asked Questions about CBD

 CBD stands for cannabidiol.
-It’s one of over 100 naturally occurring cannabinoid compounds in the Cannabis plant.
-The flowers of cannabis (both hemp and marijuana) secrete a sticky resin abundant in cannabinoids like CBD, as well as terpenes and various other phytochemicals.
+It’s one of more than 100 naturally occurring cannabinoids — compounds that are found in the cannabis plant.
+The flowers of cannabis (both hemp and marijuana) secrete a sticky resin abundant in cannabinoids including CBD, as well as terpenes and various other phytochemicals.

-The CBD produced by products sold at Natural Ways CBD are strictly from Hemp.
+The CBD and other cannabinoids found in products sold at Natural Ways are strictly from hemp grown in the USA.

-Most CBD products we carry come in 3 varieties
+Most CBD products we carry come in three varieties:

-Broad-spectrum CBD contains cannabidiol and all the other compounds within the plant, save for THC, which is completely removed after the initial extraction.
+Broad-spectrum CBD contains cannabidiol and all the other compounds within the plant except for THC, which is completely removed after the initial extraction.
 Because broad-spectrum extracts contain multiple cannabinoids, they also produce the “entourage effect,” but without the THC.

-Full spectrum means that an oil or product contains all the cannabinoids that are naturally occurring in the cannabis plant.
-Quality full spectrum CBD products are typically high in CBD, with only trace amounts of minor cannabinoids, and very low in THC (less than 0.3%).
+Full spectrum means that an oil or product contains all of the cannabinoids that are naturally occurring in the cannabis plant, including a small amount of THC (less than 0.3%).
+Quality full spectrum CBD products are typically high in CBD, with only trace amounts of minor cannabinoids and very low THC.

 All Natural Ways CBD products are made in the USA.
 We do not carry or accept any products that are made anywhere else.

-Primarily our products are made in Colorado, Indiana and Florida with some coming from Oregon and Michigan.
+Primarily our products are made in Colorado, Indiana, and Florida with some coming from Oregon and Michigan.
+We also now offer some products made in Texas.

 CBD interacts with the endocannabinoid system — a complex network of receptors and neurotransmitters spread throughout the entire body.
 This system is tasked with regulating the balance of various organ systems.